Cancer Biology and Biochemistry Program

-The Cellular Damage and Defense Program is a collaborative group of more than 25 scientific members of the Comprehensive Cancer Center of Wake Forest University.
+The Cancer Biology and Biochemistry (CBB) Program is a collaborative group of 28 scientific members of the Wake Forest Baptist Comprehensive Cancer Center.
 The members represent many Departments and Sections in Wake Forest Baptist Medical Center, the WFU Reynolda campus, and the VT-WFU School of Biomedical Sciences and Engineering.

-There are three research themes within the Cellular Damage and Metabolism Program:
+There are three research themes within the Cancer Biology and Biochemistry Program:

 - Cellular Metabolism

 Learn more about Cancer Biology and Biochemistry: